jsverify/jsverify/README.md

    });
    ```

+- `compile(desc: string, env: typeEnv?): arbitrary a`

+    Compile the type describiption in provided type environment, or default one.

 - `sampler(arb: arbitrary a, genSize: nat = 10): (sampleSize: nat?) -> a`

     Create a sampler for a given arbitrary with an optional size.
 Handy when used in